-Creating and enforcing T&Cs retrospectively is unacceptable - even if the aim is to combat abuse (Meeeeet.com t/a Piingwin.com ApS, 3 October 2012).
-In 2012, a promoter disqualified a participant because it considered she had unfairly canvassed votes.
-The ASA considered that canvassing for votes was commonplace on social media sites and upheld the complaint because the T&Cs did not state that such behaviour was prohibited and would lead to disqualification (The Number UK Ltd, 4 April 2012).
-A promoter running a competition to win a wedding who encouraged the finalists to “Tell your friends, tell your relatives, tell everyone you can!
-The more votes you get, the better your chance of winning.” and then retrospectively introduced restrictions to the voting tactics that finalists could use was held to have administered the promotion unfairly (The Halifax Courier Ltd, 18 September 2013).
+Ads for a competition to win a wedding encouraged the finalists to “Tell your friends, tell your relatives, tell everyone you can!
+The more votes you get, the better your chance of winning”.
+The Promoter retrospectively introduced restrictions to the voting tactics that finalists could use, and as such was held to have administered the promotion unfairly (The Halifax Courier Ltd, 18 September 2013).

-Although promoters may not change the T&Cs of a promotion once it has started, the ASA will take into account additional measures a promoter has put in place in order to combat abuse during the course of a promotion.
-In a competition which permitted only one vote per person every 24-hours, the ASA ruled that, by deploying further security measures as it became aware of more sophisticated attempts to circumvent the restriction, the promoter had taken appropriate steps to ensure the security of the voting system and the promotion had been administered fairly.
-In contrast the ASA ruled that using cookie-based tracking to register votes for the competition was not sufficiently robust to ensure that people only voted once during the course of a promotion because a member of the public could register more than one vote by disabling or clearing the cookies on their computer (Co-operative Group Ltd, 7 March 2012).
+Although promoters may not change the T&Cs of a promotion once it has started, the ASA will take into account additional security measures a promoter has put in place in order to combat abuse during the course of a promotion.
+A promoter which disqualified the winner of a promotion for breaching voting terms and conditions used a third party to manage and monitor voting activity and could demonstrate that the disqualified participant had breached the terms of entry (Hubert Burda Media UK t/a Wedding and Wedding Flowers, 02 December 2015).
+In contrast, the ASA has ruled that using cookie-based tracking to register votes for a competition was not sufficiently robust to ensure that people only voted once during the course of the promotion because a member of the public could register more than one vote by disabling or clearing the cookies on their computer (Co-operative Group Ltd, 7 March 2012).